uwescience/sqlshare-testing/selenium/README.md

 * by id: `email = browser.find_element_by_id('Email')`
 * and many more ways, [documented here](http://selenium-python.readthedocs.org/en/latest/locating-elements.html).

-Then you perform the sections.
+Then you perform the actions.
 You can

 * click: `google.click()`
 * type: `email.send_keys(config[USERNAME])`